hack-as-a-service/docs/src/contributing.md

 Before making any non-trivial changes, please discuss with other contributors in Slack and make a GitHub issue for tracking.
 Any significant layout changes to the frontend will require Figma designs before being built.

-Contributors should make a fork of the repo they are contributing to, then create a new branch for a specific chaange or feature.
+Contributors should make a fork of the repo they are contributing to, then create a new branch for a specific change or feature.
 While we don't enforce any particular commit message format, commit messages should be descriptive enough to allow anyone to understand what changes were made at a glance.
 If you need some help with making descriptive commit messages, we like Conventional Commits :)

 For more info on our stack, check out the [architecture](architecture.md) page.